EddyVerbruggen/nativescript-plugin-firebase/docs/FIRESTORE.md

 <img src="https://raw.githubusercontent.com/EddyVerbruggen/nativescript-plugin-firebase/master/docs/images/features/firestore.png" height="85px" alt="Cloud Firestore"/>

-## Enabling the database features
+## Enabling Firestore
 During plugin installation you'll be prompted to use either Firestore or the default DB.

-In case you're upgrading and you have the `firebase.nativescript.json` file in your project root, you can edit it and add: `"firestore": true`.
+In case you're upgrading and you have the `firebase.nativescript.json` file in your project root, edit it and add: `"firestore": true`.
 Then do `rm -rf platforms/ios && rm -rf platforms/android && rm -rf node_modules && npm i`.

 ## Functions
 All of these are 100% compatible with the Firestore Web API to make it easy to share code between web and native, and you can refer to the [Firestore web api docs](https://firebase.google.com/docs/firestore/data-model) (make sure to look at the 'WEB' tab of those code samples).

-> The plugin will take care of serializing JSON data to and from native data structures.

 ### `init` / `initializeApp`
 By default Firestore on iOS and Android persists data locally for offline usage (web doesn't by default, and the regular Firebase DB doesn't either on any platform).